lgardaire/IDM_DSL_Polybot/README.md

 To create the new Eclipse application, click on the little arrow next to the bug icon or the Run icon on the toolbar, depending on if you want to run or debug.
 Click on *Run / Debug configurations*
-Choose the *Eclipse Application* in the left tab, click on the little arrow to open the list and choose *Launch Runtime Eclipse*
+Choose the *Eclipse Application* in the left tab, double click on it to create a new configuration.
 You can now choose a name for your new Eclipse application (optional) and go to the *Environment* tab to add the Polybot library.
 Click on *New* and add the following variable :